 Sleep is critical for almost every aspect of our health.
 From learning and memory building to maintaining a healthy weight to reducing risk for chronic diseases, a number of studies have linked proper sleep to overall health and wellness.

 But the reason we need sleep for health isn’t fully understood.
 It could be because a lack of sleep increases cortisol (“stress hormone”) levels, which is linked to health problems.
-It could be that your cells need sleep to “reset” and regenerate.
-It could be that sleep gives our body necessary energy to use during the day.
+Or it could be that your cells need sleep to “reset” and regenerate.
+It could also be that sleep gives our body the necessary energy to use during the day.

 Epigenetics is making some headway in understanding why we truly need sleep.
 Epigenetics suggests that sleep impacts DNA methylation, which can activate or deactivate certain cells in the body.